catid/WLANOptimizer/README.md

 * This function takes about 1 second to execute.
 * This setting change requires Administrator access.
 * This setting change resets when the app closes.
+* This can only change WiFi adapters with an active connection.

 This fixes a common issue on Windows laptops where the adapter scans for networks while a connection is active, causing 100+ millisecond delays.